dlut-dimt/PODM/readme.md

 # PODM

-##NeurIPS 2018£ºA Bridging Framework for Model Optimization and Deep Propagation
+NeurIPS 2018: A Bridging Framework for Model Optimization and Deep Propagation

 @inproceedings{liu2018bridging,
   title={A Bridging Framework for Model Optimization and Deep Propagation},